To establish a defamation claim in California, you must prove four facts:

 However, a statement of opinion may still constitute defamation if it implies the allegation of undisclosed defamatory facts as the basis for the opinion.
 The main determination is whether a reasonable person could conclude that the published statements imply a provably false factual assertion.4

-In California defamation lawsuits, plaintiffs must present evidence that a statement of fact is provably false.
+In California defamation lawsuits, you must present evidence that a statement of fact is provably false.

 If the person who made the alleged defamatory statement was telling the truth, it is an absolute defense to an action for defamation.

-For example, if a person is spreading a rumor about another person, and this rumor is true, there is no defamation
+For example, if a person is spreading a rumor about you, and this rumor is true, there is no defamation.

 In cases involving matters of purely private concern, the burden of proving the truth is on the defendant.

 A defendant does not have to show the literal truth of every word in an alleged defamatory statement.
 It is sufficient if the defendant proves true the substance of the charge.

-In cases involving public figures or matters of public concern, the burden is on the plaintiff to prove falsity.
+In cases involving public figures or matters of public concern, the burden is on you to prove falsity.

 A statement must be unprivileged to be actionable as defamation.
-This is also to say that a showing of privileged communication is a defense against a defamation lawsuit.6
+This is also to say that a showing of privileged communication is a defense against a defamation lawsuit.7

 California courts have codified several privileged communications in Cal.
 Civ.
 Code § 47.
-According to this section, some examples of privileged publications include publications made:
+According to this section, some examples of absolute privileged publications include statements made:

 - In the proper discharge of an official duty:

 - In a legislative or judicial proceeding; or

-- By a fair and true report in, or a communication to, a public journal of a judicial, legislative, or another public official proceeding; and,
+- By a fair and true report in, or a communication to, a public journal of a judicial, legislative, or another public official proceeding.

 - 2) by one who stands in such a relation to the person interested as to afford a reasonable ground for supposing the motive for the communication to be innocent, or